 If you notice wheel wobbling or hear a rattling sound coming from a wheel, especially at low speeds, a wheel lug nut may have come loose.
 This problem is usually caused by improper tightening or by faulty or damaged lug bolt threads.

 If you have a reason to believe a lug nut has come loose, safely stop the vehicle at the side of the road as soon as possible.
 Put up warning devices.
-Check the tightness of all the lug nuts.
+Remove the lug caps and check the tightness of all the lug nuts.
 Tighten all lug nuts to the specified torque, using a torque wrench.
 If lug stud threads are damaged or faulty, get professional service help.